Cud (band): History

 In 2013, Steve Lamacq premiered Cud's first new single in 17 years; a double-A side titled "Louise" / "Mexico".
 The band toured in November 2013 together with Ned's Atomic Dustbin.
 With the release of the single "Victoria" in 2014, Cud performed several support gigs across the UK in October.
 In 2015, the band played several dates in the UK in September, and appeared at the 'Shiiine On Weekender' in Minehead on 8 November.
 They have also appeared at the 'Gigantic' indie music festival in Manchester in April 2014 and 2016.
 That year Puttnam and Dunphy, performing 'alternative' versions of Cud songs under the name 'Carefree Sud' played a series of shows including the Beautiful Days festival.
 This offshoot also featured as support band to Cud themselves at The Belgrave Music Hall in Leeds.
 The band appeared at the 'Shiiine On Weekender' in November 2016, 2017 and 2018.
 They also completed a tour throughout 2017 where they played a set consisting of all of their 20 single releases.
 This was followed in 2018 by a seven-date tour entitled 'Just The Good Ones'.
 The set list for these shows was determined by a Facebook poll where followers were asked to vote for their ten favourite live CUD songs.
 The band announced in December 2014, that 2015 would be the year of the new album release.
 As yet, this material is yet to surface.

 On 9 September 2021, Cud released a new single entitled "Switched On".
+A further single “Sorry (I let you down)” was released in October 2022.
+The band continue to perform live, touring with co-headliners The Boo Radleys in 2023.